awood/crl-stream/METHOD.md

 *signatureAlgorithm* sequence.
 Read the sequence TLV and store it as `signingAlg`.
 Then read the TLVs within `signingAlg`.
 The first sequence item is the most important and corresponds to an OID.
 We compare the OID we read against a reference list.
-Each OID corresponds to a particular hasher and signer.
-Based on the OID, we construct the appropriate hasher and signer.
+Each OID corresponds to a particular digest and signing algorithm.
+Based on the OID, we construct the appropriate hasher and signer; unless the digest type has already been specified during construction.

 Ultimately, we will reach the *signatureValue* TLV.
 We read that TLV and store the number of bytes as `oldSigLength`.